webpro-nl/knip/README.md

 - Ignore type-only imports (`import type {}`).
 - Verify each workspace is self-contained: have their own `dependencies` (and not use packages of ancestor workspaces).

+### Ignore `@internal` exports

+In addition to the flags above, the `--ignore-internal` flag can be used to ignore exports tagged with `@internal`.
+This can be useful in production mode, since `@internal` exports might be only imported from non-production code.

 ### Plugins

 Plugins also have this distinction.
 For instance, Next.js entry files for pages (`pages/**/*.tsx`) and Remix routes